jacklightChen/spectrum/README.md

 ```

 Optionally, we can use debug option to generate debug logs.
-Note that performance will deterriorate significantly if debug mode is enabled.
+Note that performance will deteriorate significantly if debug mode is enabled.

 ```sh
 cmake -S . -B build -DDEBUG=1